meg217/Continue.dev-Repo-Aware-Assistant/README.md

 ## What this does

-When you type `@rag where is the login function?` in Continue (VS Code), this service:
+When you type `@rag where is the add function?` in Continue (VS Code), this service:

 1. Receives the query from Continue
 2. Embeds it using `nomic-embed-text` (a local embedding model)